-The theory background on how this set was invented was published in Vector (Fall 2007, Volume 48, Issue 3), the official Journal of the British Columbia Association of Mathematics Teachers in Canada.
+The theory background on this chess set was published in Vector (Fall 2007, Volume 48, Issue 3), the official Journal of the British Columbia Association of Mathematics Teachers in Canada.

-One-of-its-kind and unique Ho Math and Chess Teaching Set is sold worldwide and carries Ho Math and Chess reputable brand name.
-This Ho Math and Chess teaching set is "out-of-this-world", a genius invention by using Frankho Geometry Chess Symbols (copyright and trademark applied).
+One-of-its-kind and unique Ho Math Chess Teaching Set is sold worldwide and carries Ho Math Chess reputable brand name.
+This Ho Math Chess teaching set is "out-of-this-world", a genius invention by using Frankho Geometry Chess Symbols (copyright and trademark applied).

 Details on the chess set, click HERE.

-- To view Mr. Frank Ho teaching 4/5 years old children chess using Ho Math and Chess Teaching Set.
+- To view Mr. Frank Ho teaching 4/5 years old children chess using Ho Math Chess Teaching Set.
 Click HERE.

 - To view Swedish TV report on innovative Ho Math and Chess set, click HERE (at about 13:48). or click HERE.